 *Runner-up: The Cabela’s Getaway Cabin lineup comes in some interesting options.
 The 6-person is basic at a great price while the 4-person includes a built-in screen house while the 8-person includes two-doors and a big vestibule.

-Browning Big Horn 8-Person Tent — The Browning Big Horn has a standard cabin design.
-It’s basic but gets the job done well.
+The Browning Big Horn 8-Person Tent has a standard cabin design.
+It’s basic but gets the job done well with decent overall construction, including steel poles with well-supported fiberglass poles across the roof, which gives you a whopping 87-inches of interior center height.
 While we generally steer friends and family toward the Eureka!
-Copper Canyon for this style of tent, the Browning Big Horn costs a bit less.
-If you’re on a tighter budget but want a decent cabin-style tent, put the Browning Big Horn on your shortlist.
-Learn more: 8-person
+Copper Canyon for this style of tent, the Browning Big Horn costs a bit less — if you’re on a tighter budget but want a decent cabin-style tent, put the Browning Big Horn on your shortlist.

 Known for ultralight backpacking tents, the Big Agnes Flying Diamond tent is one of the few 3+ season tents available for families, which means this tent is tough enough to handle rougher spring and fall weather.
 You get 123 square feet of floor space yet it weighs just 22 pounds.
 Big Agnes might seem like a funny brand name, but the company makes high quality gear, and this tent should last years.
 It’s arguably the best family camping tent because it’s so versatile, tough, and lightweight all at the same time.
 It has a whopping 16 interior mesh pockets, a room divider, gear loft hooks, and a vestibule.
 There is a lot of hard-core awesomeness here.